-The description should help to clarify this Specification, the RLP service and protocol definition.
+The description should help to clarify the present document, the RLP service and protocol definition.

 However, it is not intended to restrict any implementation of an RLP entity in any way, on condition the implementation shows the correct behaviour at the RLP protocol level.